 - To promote Science Communication as a discipline – based on a strong interdisciplinary approach – able to open new job opportunities for the younger generations

-In line with VIU methodology, networking and building communities around discussion topics is at the basis of our approach to projects, with the aim to activate competencies in a variety of disciplines and to work with research institutions, public authorities and the private sector.
+In line with VIU methodology, networking and building communities around discussion topics is at the basis of our approach to projects, with the aim to activate competencies in a variety of disciplines.
 Our projects on this focus area built around:

 - Capacity building to policy makers and professionals as short training sessions addressing a specific topic approached through a multi-disciplinary perspective.
 In-class sessions and site visits supports the adopted methodology.